-People proudly say WordPress powers more than 20% of the sites on the web.
+People proudly say WordPress powers more than 40% of the sites on the web.
 But you will be surprised to see how difficult it is, when using the popular content management system.
-Migrating from one company to other company is one of the serious problems in hosting WordPress sites.
+Migrating from one hosting company to other company is one of the serious problems with WordPress sites.
 This will be easier when you move the entire cPanel and the new hosting company helps in free or paid migration.
-Unfortunately it is not always the case that you move entire hosting account to another service.
+Unfortunately, it is not always the case that you move entire hosting account to another service.
 Most of the time, what you need is to move only some of the sites you own.
-In such kind of scenario, there are plenty of practical problems will arise and moving WordPress media library is the biggest pain in migrating sites.
+In such kind of scenarios, there are plenty of practical problems will arise and moving WordPress media library is the biggest pain you will face when migrating sites.

 Why Moving Images is Pain?